YouweiWangDelft/starter-academic_youwei/content/publication/example/index.md

 ---
-title: "Tracing paleosols in a UAV-based photogrammetry model of the alluvial stratigraphy in the Bighorn Basin, Wyoming"
+title: "Spatial characteristics and kinematics of precession-driven floodplain aggradation cycles in the lower Eocene Willwood Formation of the Bighorn Basin, Wyoming, USA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here